wazuh/wazuh-documentation/source/ossec_elk_architecture.rst

 Components
 ----------

-See below a brief descriptioon of the components and tools involved in the integration of our :ref:`OSSEC Wazuh fork <ossec_wazuh>` with ELK Stack, for long term data storage, alerts indexing, management and visualization.
+See below a brief description of the components and tools involved in the integration of our :ref:`OSSEC Wazuh fork <ossec_wazuh>` with ELK Stack, for long term data storage, alerts indexing, management and visualization.

 + `OSSEC HIDS forked by Wazuh <http://github.com/wazuh/ossec-wazuh/>`_: Performs log analysis, file integrity checking, policy monitoring, rootkits/malware detection and real-time alerting.
 The alerts are written in an extended JSON format, and stored locally in the box running the OSSEC manager.